-By virtue of positive findings for each of the criteria for variation approval, staff find that a variation from Section 24-121(a)(3), for one access driveway to arterial road MD 214, is supportable; that the purposes of the prior Subdivision Regulations and Section 9-206 of the Environment Article are served to a greater extent by the alternative proposal; and recommend that the variation be approved.
+By virtue of positive findings for each of the criteria for variation approval, a variation from Section 24-121(a)(3), for one access driveway to arterial road MD 214, is approved.
+The purposes of the prior Subdivision Regulations and Section 9-206 of the Environment Article are served to a greater extent by the alternative proposal.